davidzas/angular2-autosize/README.md

 # angular2-autosize

-***angular2-autosize*** is an Angular2 directive that automatically adjusts textarea height to fit content.

-It adjusts the textarea height automatically to any text input, or changes to the model bound to the textarea.
+***angular2-autosize*** is a fork from (https://github.com/stevepapa/angular2-autosize).
+It was modified to work with input tags instead of textarea.

 ## Demo